olneyhymn/ulsterworldly.com/content/post/archibald-alexander-barron-1851-1909.md

 Honorary—W. H. Mitchell, John White, Dr. J. R. Miller, R. T. Wright, J. H. B. Jenkins.

 In the death of Mr. Barron Rock Hill and this community has lost one of its best citizens, the Associate Reformed Church a most loyal member and officer, and The Record one of its staunchest friends.

+[^hardware]: Per the [Winthrop University Library](https://digitalcommons.winthrop.edu/manuscriptcollection_findingaids/287/), "The Rock Hill Hardware Company was organized on June 4, 1893 by A.R.
+Smith and John Gelzer, A.A.
+Barron and his sons R.E. and W.L. bought Smith out in 1896 and by 1907 had acquired the whole firm.
+The Barron family owned and operated it until it closed in 1978."